microsoft/language-server-protocol/_specifications/specification-3-15.md

 export interface SignatureHelpParams extends TextDocumentPositionParams,
 	WorkDoneProgressParams {
 	/**
 	 * The signature help context.
-This is only available if the client specifies
-	 * to send this using the client capability
+	 * This is only available if the client specifies to send this using the
-	 * `textDocument.signatureHelp.contextSupport === true`
+	 * client capability `textDocument.signatureHelp.contextSupport === true`.
 	 *
 	 * @since 3.15.0
 	 */